fleetdm/fleet/docs/Deploying/Configuration.md

 After modifying the configuration you will need to reload and restart the Fleet service, as explained above.

 ## Configuring single sign-on (SSO)

+TODO(mna): unify this with the config settings in appconfig documentation (configuration-files/readme.md)

 Fleet supports SAML single sign-on capability.